SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupGitHubLocation.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupGitHubLocation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupGitHubLocation

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.GitHubLocation resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.GitHubLocation resource property to the template.
+GitHubLocation is a property of the CodeDeploy DeploymentGroup Revision: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codedeploy-deploymentgroup-deployment-revision.html property that specifies the location of an application revision that is stored in GitHub.

 ## SYNTAX